GENPACK: KPI-Guided Multi-Criteria Genetic Algorithm for Industrial 3D Bin Packing: Related Work

 \subsection{Heuristics}

 Constructive heuristics such as Bottom-Left~\cite{chazelle1983bottomleft}, Extreme Point~\cite{crainic2008extreme}, and MaxRects~\cite{jylanki2010maxrects} generate feasible layouts quickly and scale to large instances~\cite{bischoff1990three}.
-Their efficiency makes them useful in practice, but they usually rely on simple placement rules that often result in unstable or unbalanced packings, which usually cannot be compensated by post-processing to meet industrial constraints.
+Their efficiency makes them useful in practice, but they usually rely on simple placement rules that often result in unstable or unbalanced packings, which typically cannot be sufficiently corrected by post-processing to meet industrial constraints.